Six-day controlled burn planned throughout Los Padres National Forest to reduce wildfire threats | News Channel 3-12

 Six-day controlled burn planned throughout Los Padres National Forest to reduce wildfire threats

-LOS PADRES NATIONAL FOREST, Calif.– A controlled burn targeting one to ten acres of felled dead trees, brush, and environmental debris in the Los Padres National Forest is set for Mar.
-13 through Mar.
-19, according to the Santa Barbara County Air Pollution Control District.
+LOS PADRES NATIONAL FOREST, Calif.– A controlled burn targeting one to ten acres of felled dead trees, brush, and environmental debris in the Los Padres National Forest is set to begin Mar.
+20 and end Mar.
+26, according to the Santa Barbara County Air Pollution Control District.

 Smoke will be visible in the burn area near Figueroa Mountain and throughout various forest locations which will be updated via the Los Padres National Forest twitter and social media pages.